Nikon Z6III Review

 Category Leading Video Features

-Nikon’s resent acquisition of RED has made one thing clear – video will be the center of their innovation in coming years.
+Nikon’s recent acquisition of RED has made one thing clear – video will be the center of their innovation in coming years.
 The Nikon Z6 III improves upon the Z6 II in that is can film 6K/30p video and 4K/60p oversampled video with N-Log, N-RAW, and ProRes RAW recording.
 While most video shooters are likely going to stick with N-Log for better dynamic range, productions will be able to use the RAW recording features on the Z6 III for the ultimate flexibility in editing.

 Nikon Z6 III Underwater Housings

 Fortunately, due to the anticipated popularity of the camera most leading underwater housing brands will likely make a housing for the Nikon Z6 III.
 Currently, the Nauticam Nikon Z6 III underwater housing is available as an anodized aluminum option and the Ikelite Nikon Z6 III underwater housing is available as a polycarbonate option.
 We also anticipate excellent options from Marelux, Isotta, and Aquatica to be released shortly.
+During this review we used the Ikelite housing for the Nikon Z6 III.
+Ikelite's new and updated dial design makes it easier to change your shutter speed and aperture with large gloves in cold water.
+We also used the new charging and data transfer bullkhead to charge the camera without taking it out of the housing.
+But most importantly, the Ikelite housing gave us easy access to every control on the camera making it easier to do more complicated tasks underwater, like setting a custom white balance.

 Support our content and purchase your Nikon Z6 III camera and housing at Bluewater Photo: